Functional Programming (H) - Examinable

 "something"

-9. What is the result of evaluation of the following expression?
+35. What is the type of the

 5

-23. What is the missing case clause in the following definition of a function to calculate the length of a Haskell list?
+38. What is the missing case clause in the following definition of a function to calculate the length of a Haskell list?

 mylength l = case l of -- MISSING CLAUSE -- x:xs -> 1+mylength xs